change-hi/change-hi.github.io/morea/hpc/experience-hpc-deep-learning.md

 **Questions**
 * How does the performance of GPU compare with that of CPU?
-* How to use Mana to do Machine Learning research?
+* How to use Koa to do Machine Learning research?

 **Objectives**
-* Do a basic Deep Learning tutorial on Mana
+* Do a basic Deep Learning tutorial on Koa
 </div>

 ## Deep Learning Tutorial